steven-rivera/grep/README.md

 - `{n,}` Greedily matches `n` or more occurrences of the previous element
     - Ex: `bo{2,}` matches `boooo` but not `bo`

+## Requirements

+- Python `v3.12+`
 ## Usage

-The program can be run from the command-line with the following usage pattern:
+The program can be run from the command-line and has the following usage pattern:

 ```
 usage: main.py [-h] [-f FILE] PATTERN